VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. egrep ^[[:alpha:]] /etc/ssh/sshd_config - Display all lines of the file /etc/ssh/sshd_config starting with a letter
 16. tr A Z | c e: Replace all characters A and c from input to Z and e respectively
 17. tr -d C | tr -d c :- a script that removes all letters c and C from input
+18. rev - Write a script that reverse its input